WangZihan-TBSI/zh-wang.top/content/publication/JSTSP/index.md

 ---
-title: 'When Vision Meets Touch: A Contemporary Review for Visuotactile Sensors From the Signal Processing Perspective'
+title: "When Vision Meets Touch: A Contemporary Review for Visuotactile Sensors From the Signal Processing Perspective"
 authors:
 - Shoujie Li
 - admin